open-telemetry/opentelemetry-ebpf-profiler/rust-crates/symblib/README.md

 ### Debugging the debug format parsers

-The debug information emitted by modern compilers is not nearly as well-tested and maintained as the code that they are genearting.
+The debug information emitted by modern compilers is not nearly as well-tested and maintained as the code that they are generating.
 It's not at all uncommon to have at least partially broken debug info.
 The formats are also often very complex and it's easy to accidentally do incorrect parsing in our code.

 To simplify debugging and investigating such problems, we tend to have an internal debugging sub-command for each symbol format abstraction in `symbtool`.
-For example, the `dwarf` abstration has a corresponding `dwarf` sub-command that in turn has a `dump` sub-command that prints (and optionally filters) all info that the format abstraction exposes in a format fit for human consumption.
+For example, the `dwarf` abstraction has a corresponding `dwarf` sub-command that in turn has a `dump` sub-command that prints (and optionally filters) all info that the format abstraction exposes in a format fit for human consumption.